 In answer to a question regarding whether the UK would go into the UPC Agreement with the intention of remaining after Brexit, Johnson responded: “The UPC stands outside the European Union institutions, so we’re members of it, we are proceeding with preparations to modify the agreement, but aspects of how it operates, where it operates, will form part of the future negotiation.”

 Given that the government is pressing to advance negotiations for post-Brexit relationships across a broad front while holding back on the details of what it seeks, that is an understandable and optimistic statement.

 Therefore, it appears highly probable that the UK can and will stay in the UPC after Brexit.

 To read the full article from WIPR, please click here.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-John B. Pegram is Of Counsel based in Fish & Richardson’s New York office.
+John B. Pegram is of counsel in the New York office of Fish & Richardson P.C.
 He specializes in intellectual property litigation, licensing, opinion and counseling matters of all types.
-Pegram has successfully litigated cases in state and federal courts, and before the U.S. International Trade Commission in Washington, D.C.
+John has successfully litigated cases in state and U.S. district courts, and before the U.S. International Trade Commission in Washington, D.C.
 He also is...